 Online gambling activities like bingo, poker, betting, or more specific types of gambling, have seen a huge increase in popularity as access is now easily available.
 Gambling carries the risk of criminal activity and can especially be an issue for vulnerable people.
 It can also be addictive, and you need to know when to stop.

-The Gambling Commission regulates the gambling industry and ensures that operators provide responsible gambling; their website has some useful information on gambling and how to keep safe: 10 ways to keep safe when gambling.
+The Gambling Commission regulates the gambling industry and ensures that operators provide responsible gambling; their website has some useful information on gambling and how to keep safe when gambling.

 If you've been affected by gambling and wish to speak to someone, there are a number of free services which you can access:

-There is a wealth of information on the NHS website regarding gambling and where to find help.
+There is a lot of information on the NHS website regarding gambling and where to find help.